Beer and Honey Barbecue Sauce

 - 1/4 teaspoon black pepper

-- An hour before making the sauce, open the can of beer and pour it into a measuring cup or bowl Let it stand until bubbles has dissapated.
+- An hour before making the sauce, open the can of beer and pour it into a measuring cup or bowl.
+Let it stand until bubbles has dissipated.

 - In a medium saucepan, melt butter and saute onion over medium heat until translucent.
 Add garlic and cook for 30 seconds.
-Add remaining ingredients and let sauce simmer on medium low for 10 minutes, stirring occasionally.
+Add remaining ingredients and simmer sauce on medium low heat for 10 minutes, stirring occasionally.
 Watch for burning and reduce heat to low if needed.

-- Remove sauce from heat and let cool for 5-7 minutes.
+- Remove sauce from heat and cool for 10 minutes.
 Place into a blender or food processor and puree mixture.
-Use to baste meats.
+Use it to baste meats during the last half an hour of cook time.
+You can also serve this barbecue sauce on the side.

-- Store sauce in an air tight container in the refrigerator for 1 week after preparation.
+- Store sauce in an air tight container in the refrigerator for up to 1 week after preparation.
 Reheat before using.